cbenzmueller/PrincipiaMetaphysica/README.md

-* Combining static evaluation of certain language constructs (e.g. actuality and definite description) wrt to a fixed current world with a dynamic evaluation of the other language constructs wrt to possible world under consideration
+* Combining static evaluation of certain language constructs (e.g. actuality and definite description) wrt to a fixed current world with a dynamic evaluation of the other language constructs wrt to the possible world under consideration